Pet: Pet parenting

+Many pet parents see pets' needs as more manageable than a child's needs.
+Many pet parents believe they cannot afford to give a child a good life with their income.
+1 in 10 Americans have delayed raising a child or chosen to not raise children and opted for a pet instead due to financial reasons.
+One study found a causal relationship between the Great Recession and increased pet ownership.

+Some pet parents report guilt for leaving pets at home during the workday and anxiety over their pet's health.
+Raising a pet may fulfill a desire to nurture for individuals who struggle with fertility issues.
+Childless pet parents are more attached to their pets than parents.
+Pet parenting styles are often similar to child parenting styles.
+Pet owners generally see their pets as family members that go through life experiences together with them.

 Legislation

 Treaties

 The European Convention for the Protection of Pet Animals is a 1987 treaty of the Council of Europe – but accession to the treaty is open to all states in the world – to promote the welfare of pet animals and ensure minimum standards for their treatment and protection.
 It went into effect on 1 May 1992, and as of June 2020, it has been ratified by 24 states.

 National and local laws

 Ownership or guardianship

 Pets have commonly been considered private property, owned by individual persons.
 Many legal protections have existed (historically and today) with the intention of safeguarding pets' and other animals' well-being.
 Since the year 2000, a small but increasing number of jurisdictions in North America have enacted laws redefining pet's owners as guardians.
 Intentions have been characterized as simply changing attitudes and perceptions but not legal consequences to working toward legal personhood for pets themselves.
 Some veterinarians and breeders have opposed these moves.
 The question of pets' legal status can arise with concern to purchase or adoption, custody, divorce, estate and inheritance, injury, damage, and veterinary malpractice.

 In the United Kingdom, the minimum age to own a pet is 16.